Non-Markovianity and memory enhancement in Quantum Reservoir Computing: Embedded Non-Markovian reservoir

-\textit{Embedded Non-Markovian reservoir.--} Non-Markovian dynamics of open quantum systems can be obtained from a Markovian evolution in a larger space, tracing out some degrees of freedoms~\cite{devega2017dynamics,Bay1997,Imamoglu1994,Garraway1997,Garraway1996,Breuer2004,Arrigoni2013,Dorda2014}.
+Non-Markovian dynamics of open quantum systems can be obtained from a Markovian evolution in a larger space, tracing out some degrees of freedoms~\cite{devega2017dynamics,Bay1997,Imamoglu1994,Garraway1997,Garraway1996,Breuer2004,Arrigoni2013,Dorda2014}.
 We will follow this approach, known as embedding method~\cite{devega2017dynamics}, for assessing the memory and forecasting of QRC tuned from a Markovian to non-Markovian operation.
 We consider as a reservoir the open quantum system model of Ref.~\cite{Rijavec2025}, whose evolution rule can be factorized in the following form:

-where $\mathcal{L}(s_k)$ is the same Liouvillian of Eq.~\eqref{eq:ME} and $\Phi$ is a non-Markovian channel that involves the presence of auxiliary qubits.
-In particular, given the quantum reservoir in Eq.~\eqref{eq:HI}, we couple each of the $N$ qubits to an auxiliary one to implement the $\Phi$ action (see supplementary material for a schematic representation of the model \cite{Supp}).
-First of all, at each time step $k$, each pair of auxiliary and reservoir qubits interact with a partial Swap operation
+where $\mathcal{L}(s_k)$ is the same Liouvillian of Eq.~\eqref{eq:ME} and $\Lambda$ is a non-Markovian channel that involves the presence of auxiliary qubits.
+In particular, given the quantum reservoir in Eq.~\eqref{eq:HI}, we couple each of the $N$ qubits to an auxiliary one to implement the $\Lambda$ action \an{(see Figure~\ref{fig:scheme_emb} for a schematic summary of the model)}.
+First of all, at each time step $k$, every auxiliary–reservoir qubit pair interacts with a partial Swap operation

 where $i$ is an index ranging from $1$ to $N$; $\mathbb{I}$ represents the identity operator over the entire space generated by the $2N$ qubits; $\hat{\mathcal{S}}_i$ denotes the Swap operator acting on the $i$th qubits of the reservoir and the auxiliary system; and $\eta$ is a hyperparameter in the set $[0, \pi/2)$, interpreted as the interaction strength between the system and the auxiliary qubits.
 After the application of all the partial Swaps, a set of depolarizing channels acts on the auxiliary system: